alttch/eva3/doc/security.rst

 * All external applications should have their own keys with restricted access rights to the required functions and items only.

-* After installation, make sure that *etc/uc_apikeys.ini* file has 0600 permissions (and owned by the user you are running the controller under)

 Logic Manager API keys
 ----------------------